What is waterpipe smoking?

 Prohibition of smoking in no smoking area

 According to the Smoking (Public Health) Ordinance, no person shall smoke or carry a lighted cigarette, cigar or pipe in statutory no smoking areas.
 Offenders will be subject to a fixed penalty of HK$1,500.
-Waterpipe is a type of pipe and its use is prohibited in all statutory no smoking areas.
+Anyone who smokes waterpipe in statutory no smoking areas will also be prosecuted.

 Smoking Cessation Services